yuudong123/guitar-tablature/README.md

 ## Desc

+### Buttons
 - Chord input : Enter Chord (ex.
-C , C7 , FSharp , ...   but it can be changed)
+C , C7 , F# , Gsus4 ... but it can be changed)
-- Add Line Btn : Add 1 row, 8 inputs in
-- Show Btn : Convert to how to play (fingering) each chords.
+- Show : Convert to how to play (fingering) each chords
-- Reset Btn : Remove all rows, inputs and Clear TAB
+- Reset : Remove all rows, inputs and Clear TAB
-- Save Btn : Download TAB parts to img file.
+- Download : Download TAB parts to img file
+- Set Line +,- : Add|Remove 1 line
+- Set Input +,- : Add|Remove 1 input, Set input for all lines

+### Divs
+- Headline
+- Input Container
+- Image Container
+- Menu
+- Board

 ## Todo list (will be updated)

-- Remove Btn : remove 1 last added low.
 - Add several fingering img to a single chord. (like high-chord)
 - Transpose Btns (+, -) : Up and down 1 key (or enter how much to transpose) All at once.